-- To develop students' insight into the structure of English language To acquire knowledge of the different aspects of English grammar and syntax. - To enable the learners to develop their understanding about the rules of English grammar through use and practice of its structures. - To be familiar with different approaches and methods of English language teaching in India - To identify and classify strategies used by a teacher to teach the English language - To familiarize students with the major theories of language acquisition and their application in pedagogy - To train the students in the audio-lingual method of teaching - To learn the principles and procedures of communicative language teaching - To inculcate writing skills among the students and enable them write simple and grammatically correct descriptive sentences, compositions, letters, paragraphs, etc.
+- To develop students' insight into the structure of the English language and enable them acquire knowledge of the different aspects of English grammar and syntax through practice - To be familiar with different approaches and methods of English language teaching in India and learn the principles and procedures of communicative language teaching in that context - To identify and classify strategies used by a teacher to teach the English language in an Indian classroom, including the audio-lingual method of teaching - To familiarize students with the major theories of language acquisition and their application in pedagogy To enable the learners to listen carefully, read texts analytically and present complex information in a clear and concise manner to different groups/audiences. - To inculcate writing skills among the students and teach them to write simple and grammatically correct descriptive sentences, compositions, letters, paragraphs, etc.